02239 - Data Security, Autumn 2011.

 Course Format

-The course is given as a combination of lectures, given by the course lecturers, practical laboratory work.
+The course is given as a combination of lectures, given by the course lecturers, and practical laboratory work.

 Lectures